richmahn/en_tn/sng/08/intro.md

-# Song of Solomon 08 General Notes #
+# Song of Songs 08 General Notes #

 #### Special concepts in this chapter ####